eslint/eslint/README.md

 If you are having issues with JSCS, you can try to move to ESLint.
 We are focusing our time and energy on JSCS compatibility issues.

-### Is ESLint just linting or does it also check style?
+### Does Prettier replace ESLint?

-ESLint does both traditional linting (looking for problematic patterns) and style checking (enforcement of conventions).
-You can use it for both.
+No, ESLint does both traditional linting (looking for problematic patterns) and style checking (enforcement of conventions).
+You can use ESLint for everything, or you can combine both using Prettier to format your code and ESLint to catch possible errors.

 ### Why can't ESLint find my plugins?